mikro-orm/mikro-orm/docs/defining-entities.md

 More information about modelling relationships can be found on [modelling relationships page](relationships.md).

 If you want to define your entity in Vanilla JavaScript, take a look [here](usage-with-js.md).

+### Optional Properties

+When you define the property as optional (marked with `?`), this will be automatically considered as nullable property (mainly for SQL schema generator).

+> This auto-detection works only when you omit the `type` attribute.

 ## Virtual Properties